 White sugar is highly processed due to which it loses its nutrients, but on the other hand, coconut sugar is minimally processed due to which it retains its minerals like iron, zinc, calcium, and potassium.
 It also has a low glycemic index, which is a measure of how quickly a certain food raises your blood sugar levels, unlike refined sugar.
 So, it does not cause a spike in your blood sugar levels every time you consume it.

 It is crucial to keep your blood sugar levels stable because when the sugar in your blood suddenly increases, it cannot be used by your body immediately for energy.
 Instead, it gets stored in your liver and muscles for future use, eventually as fat.
 Making it very difficult for you to drop those unwanted pounds.
+Plus, too much sugar in your blood causes your hormones to go out of whack, leading to many kinds of diseases and disorders.1

 Exercise Caution When Consuming Coconut Sugar